-- a human typing error at the point of entry of one of the DNA-profiles in the search request or the DNA-database, - an allele-determination or allele-calling error during the generation procedure of the DNA-profile.
+• A human typing error at the point of entry of one of the DNA-profiles in the search request or the DNA-database,

+• an allele-determination or allele-calling error during the generation procedure of the DNA-profile.

-1.3.
-Reporting rules
+1.3 Reporting rules

-Both full matches, near matches and "no hits" will be reported.
+Both full matches and near matches will be reported.

-The matching report will be sent to the requesting national contact point and will also be made available to the requested national contact point (to enable it to estimate the nature and number of possible follow-up requests for further available personal data and other information associated with the DNA-profile corresponding to the hit in accordance with Articles 5 and 10 of Council Decision 2008/.../JHA).
+The matching report will be sent to the requesting national contact point and will also be made available to the requested national contact point (to enable it to estimate the nature and number of possible follow-up requests for further available personal data and other information associated with the DNA-profile corresponding to the hit in accordance with Articles 5 and 10 of Council Decision 2007.../JHA).